-PARTS Rockway Plan
+PARTS Central Plan

-The subject lands are located within the PARTS Rockway Plan which is a guiding document that made recommendations for land uses within and around rapid transit station stops.
-The PARTS Rockway Plan made recommendation for amendments to the Secondary Plans within the MTSA, which have not yet been implemented.
-Some of the primary recommendations are to encourage the development of underutilized sites with higher density live-work environments and to increase housing supply with multi-unit residential while protecting existing stable neighbourhoods.
-The proposed development provides for a range of housing options and commercial space and the proposed amendment is in keeping with the PARTS Rockway vision for development within and around the ION stops.
+The subject lands are located within the PARTS Central Plan which is a guiding document that made recommendations for land uses within and around rapid transit station stops.
+The PARTS Central Plan made recommendation for amendments to the Secondary Plans within this MTSA, which have not yet been implemented.
+Some of the primary recommendations are to encourage the development of underutilized sites with higher density to support transit and to increase housing supply while protecting existing stable neighbourhoods.
+The proposed development provides for a range of housing options and commercial space and the proposed amendment is in keeping with the PARTS Central vision for development within and around the ION stops.